mjharris95/perceived-experts/README.md

 # Perceived Experts

 This repository contains scripts used to conduct the main analyses in the paper "The Role and Influence of Perceived Experts in an Anti-Vaccine Misinformation Community."
+Note that figure numbering may be inaccurate.

 ## Data

 user-chars.csv characteristics of users (centrality, category, perceived expertise, and community) used in main analyses.
 Output of user-chars.R

+user-charsn5s5.csv and user-charsn10s2.csv give characteristics of users used in the supplementary analyses comparing alternative coengagement networks.
+Output of user-chars-coeng-sens.R

 users_formatch.csv dataframe of matching covariates used for propensity score matching (RQ4).
 Output of matching-covariates.R

+users_formatch_n2s10 and users_formatch_n5s5 are dataframes of matching covaries for the alternative coengagement networks.
+Output of matching-covariates.R

-link-counts-bigmods.csv dataframe with information about the types of links used in each tweet (where each row corresponds to a tweet).
+link-counts-bigmods.csv dataframe with information about the types of links share by different users (where each row corresponds to a different user in one of the main communities in the main coengagement network or the two coengagement networks for the sensitivity analysis).
 Output of get-link-counts.R

 ## Scripts that can be run with provided data